 Standing up for something you believe in can be a powerful branding strategy.
 If you’re passionate about a cause, organization, or lifestyle, this may be an option for you.

 An individual or business can gather an audience quickly with this strategy.
-Examples are “influencers” or popular company brands that speak out on certain topics.
+Examples are “influencers” or popular company brands that speak out on specific topics.

-But this strategy comes with more risk.
-Though you will attract a strong following, you may offend or alienate others in the process.
-For that reason, you should proceed with caution.
+But this strategy comes with risk.
+You might attract a large following, but you may also offend or alienate others.
+For that reason, proceed with caution.
 Never be controversial for the sake of getting attention.

 The personal branding strategy is popular in the current marketing environment.
-Consumers want to buy from businesses they connect to.
+Consumers want to buy from businesses and people they connect with.
+It’s easier to connect with a human being who already has an identity than create an identity for a business.

 The personal branding strategy works well if you’re comfortable in the spotlight.
-This has its pros and cons.
-If you aren’t at ease when attention is on you, it will come across in your branding and marketing.
-This will end up having an adverse effect on your brand-building strategy.
+However, this strategy has its pros and cons.
+If you’re uncomfortable getting attention or answering critics, it will come across in your branding and marketing messages.

 It’s easy to get comfortable with one or two marketing tactics.
-You may prefer social media, email marketing, or networking events.
-But the best marketing strategy takes advantage of all these.
-The goal is to find many different ways to promote your brand through marketing.
+For example, you may prefer social media, email marketing, or networking events.
+But the best marketing strategy takes advantage of several marketing tactics.

-Consistency is crucial when it comes to any branding strategy.
-You must show up every day and repeat the same messages over and over.
-You may get bored repeating your message, but most people will be hearing it for the first time.
+Consistency is crucial for branding strategies to be successful.
+You must show up every day and repeat the same messages again and again.
+Though you may get bored repeating your message, remember that most people will be hearing it for the first time.

-Research shows that consistent branding strategies can increase revenue as much as 33%.
+Research shows that consistent branding strategies can increase revenue by 20%.Source: LucidPress, 2021

-Branding strategies are a powerful way to promote your business.
-They help you make strong connections with prospects and stay top-of-mind.
+Branding strategies are a powerful way to promote and grow your business.
+They also foster strong connections with prospects and help you stay top-of-mind.

 People buy from businesses they know, like, and trust.
-Branding helps you attract the right customers and sets you apart from competitors.
+Branding strategies help you attract the right customers and communicate your unique value.

 As always, I’m here to help.
 If you have questions, email me personally at email@example.com.